-*Anti-caching directive should be implemented in HTTP headers as browser cache may contain man-in-the-middle vulnerabilities.
+- Anti-caching directives should be implemented in HTTP headers, as the browser cache may contain man-in-the-middle vulnerabilities.

 ESM never assumes that developing a threat model can provide sufficient risk mitigation for specific threats.
 It aims to deploy multiple controls in order to prevent and minimize damage while an enterprise responds.
 Architecture principles in ESM include the following:

-Segregation: Security initiatives should be categorized in functional blocks, and organizational units will have distinct roles within each block to facilitate management and secure the critical infrastructure.
+Security initiatives should be categorized into functional blocks, and organizational units will have distinct roles within each block to facilitate management and secure the critical infrastructure.

-Regulatory compliance and efficiency: Industry best practices should be followed to achieve regulatory compliance.
-Efficient configuration throughout infrastructure lifecycle and increased visibility will allow for faster troubleshooting, incident response and auditing.
+Industry best practices should be followed to achieve regulatory compliance.
+Efficient configuration throughout the infrastructure lifecycle and increased visibility will allow for faster troubleshooting, incident response, and auditing.

-Systemwide confidentiality and collaboration: Security controls need to include accepted levels of confidentiality, and effective infrastructure security will require correlation, collaboration and sharing of information from all systemwide sources.
+Security controls need to include accepted levels of confidentiality, and effective infrastructure security will require correlation, collaboration, and sharing of information from all systemwide sources.

-The compromise of R&D intelligence, customer data and company secrets leads to loss of millions of dollars in terms of trust, confidence and monetary value.
+The compromise of R&D intelligence, customer data, and company secrets leads to the loss of millions of dollars in terms of trust, confidence, and monetary value.
 As such, enterprises must employ a risk management approach against targeted attacks.

 Additionally, risk management enforces stronger adoption of intelligence-based security solutions that are backed by reliable threat information sources.
 This will help enterprises to thwart attempts to vulnerabilities before patches are updated.

-With the inception of BYOD there have been many issues pertaining to data protection and control arising when an enterprise defines the lines between personal and corporate data.
-Additionally, there are other threats such as data breaches through staff-owned devices and physical theft.
+With the inception of BYOD, many issues pertaining to data protection and control arise when an enterprise defines the lines between personal and corporate data.
+Other threats, such as data breaches through staff-owned devices and physical theft, are also an issue.

-As a result, enterprise security management must address MDM (mobile device management) to protect enterprise data, devices and apps.
+As a result, enterprise security management must address mobile device management (MDM) to protect enterprise data, devices, and apps.
 Administrators in the IT department should be able to centrally manage all device users from a centralized console, enabling visibility and increased mobile use safety.

 These threats present an opportunity for enterprises to step in and implement security as a service in ESM for safeguarding those checkpoints and interactions, so the organization can continue to focus on gleaning security and corporate data.

-ESM is a time-intensive exercise and to keep every aspect of their company secure, organizations can’t afford to take any shortcuts.
-CIOs can use the above-mentioned information to make sure their organizations are being adaptive to the latest threats.
+ESM is a time-intensive exercise, and to keep every aspect of their company secure, organizations can’t afford to take any shortcuts.
+CIOs can use this information to make sure their organizations are adapting to the latest threats.